dipikagawande/dipikagawande/README.md

 💖 who loves data storytelling and beautiful dataviz in R and Python

 I’m learning about:
-💡 machine learning, graphic design and being Bayesian
+💡 gradient descent, graphic design and being Bayesian
 🌱 sustainable supply chains and the future of fashion
 🍅 sublime ways to cook veggies

 I’m reading:
-📚 The Marriage of Cadmus and Harmony (Roberto Calasso)
+📚 Less is Lost (Andrew Sean Greer)
-💂 The First Circle (Alexandr Solzhenitsyn)
+📐 Thinking with Type (Ellen Lupton)

 Ask me about:
 👩‍🔬 Impact evaluations and RCTs